Loss of Evidence in a Criminal Case – Any Relief?

 The duty to retain evidence is distinguishable from the duty to disclose.
 In Trombetta, supra, for example, the police did not preserve the breath sample of a DUI driver.
 The defendant argued that the state had a duty to retain the sample.
 The court, however, found that the officers were acting in good faith and according to normal procedures in not retaining the sample.
 The court implied that it must see evidence of bad faith by the police in failing to retain the evidence, i.e., destroying it when they know of its exculpatory value, for the court to dismiss the case.

-In Youngblood, as in many sex cases, the defendant argued that he was not involved.
+In Youngblood, as in many sex cases, the defendant argued that he was not the perpetrator of the alleged crime.
 He claimed the police arrested him based on mistaken identity.
-The testing of the clothes and fluids would have exonerated him.
+He asserted that the testing of the clothes and fluids would have exonerated him.
 The defendant was then convicted and appealed.
-The U.S. Supreme Court looked at the case and refused to overturn the conviction, holding that defendant must show bad faith of the police to show a due process violation based on a breach of the duty to retain.
+The U.S. Supreme Court looked at the case and, and unfortunately for someone who may have been an innocent person, refused to overturn the conviction, holding that a defendant must show bad faith of the police to show a due process violation based on a breach of the duty to retain.

 In other words, if the evidence is only “potentially exculpatory,” a defendant must show bad faith by the police to have the court dismiss a case.
 On the other hand, if evidence is destroyed or lost after its exculpatory value was apparent (obvious and clear, also sometimes referred to as “apparently exculpatory”), and the evidence is of such a nature that the defendant cannot obtain comparable evidence by other reasonable means, the defendant should be entitled to relief regardless of how or why it was lost or destroyed.

-But happens if the police never even seized the evidence to begin with?
+But what happens if the police never even seize the evidence to begin with?
+That is, the see it, ponder seizing it, and then decide not to or just forget to seize it.
 Let’s look at the Air Force case of United States v.
 Seton (2013).
-In Seton, Air Force OSI agents viewed dormitory video that depicted consensual interactions between the defendant and his accuser of sexual assault at or near the time of the alleged sexual assault.
-The defendant had urged the OSI agents when he was interviewed to watch the video as it would corroborate what he told them.
-The agents went and viewed the video and, sure enough, it corroborated what the defendant told them and undermined the accuser’s story.
-However, the agents didn’t obtain a copy of the video though they were aware it would overwrite in 14 days.
+In Seton, Air Force OSI agents (federal agents) viewed dormitory video that depicted consensual interactions between the defendant and his accuser of sexual assault at or near the time of the alleged sexual assault.
+The defendant had urged the OSI agents when he was interviewed to watch the video as it would corroborate what he told them about the consensual sexual encounter.
+The agents went and viewed the video and, sure enough, it corroborated what the defendant told them and undermined the accuser’s story that the sex was not consensual.
+However, the agents didn’t obtain a copy of the video though they were aware it would be overwritten by the system in 14 days.
 By the time OSI went to obtain a copy of the video, it had been overwritten.
+Of course, the agents also failed to accurately detail what they saw and their failure to seize a copy of the video in their reports.

 A few reminders when litigating these types of issues: